-A freelance graphic designer invoice allows an independent graphic designer to request payment from both one-time and ongoing customers for designs and services provided to them.
-Graphic designers often charge for their services on an hourly basis ($/hr), although charging on a per-design basis is common as well.
-Due to the online-only presence of many freelancers, it’s important they use an invoice that covers all necessary details to ensure there is no confusion on behalf of the client.
+A freelance graphic designer invoice allows an independent graphic designer to request payment from both one-time and ongoing customers for designs and services rendered.
+Graphic designers often charge for their services on an hourly basis ($/hr), although charging on a per-design basis is also common.Make a Free Invoice Now

 What Does a Freelance Graphic Designer Do?